stevedonovan/gentle-intro/src/1-basics.md

 ```

 It's easy to miss the `&`, but the compiler has your back here.
 If it was `-1`,
 `rustc` says 'expected &{integer}, found integral variable' and then
 'help: try with `&-1`'.

 You can think of `Option` as a box which may contain a value, or nothing (`None`).
 (It is called `Maybe` in Haskell).
 It may contain _any_ kind of value, which is
 its _type parameter_.
 In this case, the full type is `Option<&i32>`, using
 C++-style notation for _generics_.
 Unwrapping this box may cause an explosion,
-but unlike Schroedinger's Cat, we know if it contains a value up-front.
+but unlike Schroedinger's Cat, we can know in advance if it contains a value.

 It is very common for Rust functions/methods to return such maybe-boxes, so learn
 how to [use them](https://doc.rust-lang.org/std/option/enum.Option.html) comfortably.